ncercos/favlinks/README.md

 10. Create a removeLink function in the LinkContainer class that updates the state and removes an item from favLinks
 11. Create a prop called removeLink that passes your removeLink function to your Table component
 12. Create a button in your TableBody with an onClick that calls this.props.removeLink and passes the index of the table row
-13. Create a Form component in your Form.js file with inputs and labels for name and URL
+13. Create a Form component in your Form.jsx file with inputs and labels for name and URL
 14. Set the initial state of the Form to be an object with empty properties for a link `name` and `URL`
 15. Update the state of the Form every time the name or URL field is changed
 16. Render the Form component below the Table component in your LinkContainer